rgravina/okubo/README.md

 Examples
 --------

-[Chuhi](https://github.com/rgravina/chuhi) is a Rails app which uses Okubo to schedule words.
+[Chuhi](https://github.com/rgravina/chuhi) is a Rails application which uses Okubo to schedule words.
 Have a look at the project source for real world usage.
 You can also [use the app online](http://chuhi.herokuapp.com/)!

 Thanks!
 -------